Retro (film): Post-production

 After filming was completed, the film entered into an extensive post-production phase.
 Subbaraj revealed that he will spend more time for the film's post-production, resulting in the film's release plans for Pongal (14 January 2025) being deferred.
 Shafique Mohamed Ali renewed his association with Subbaraj after Jigarthanda Double X and handled the editing for the film.
 The film's visual effects were done by Lorven Studios and was supervised by S. Hariharasuthan.
 Suresh Ravi handled the colour grading, digital intermediate and previsualisation.
 S. Alagiakoothan worked on sound design and Suren G. handled the sound recording, editing and mixing of the film.
 Santhosh worked on the film's background score in November 2024.

 Joju George completed his dubbing by January 2025, while Hegde had completed her dubbing the following month.
 She dubbed for her own voice, the first time for a Tamil film.
 The final phase of post-production began by March 2025.
 Suriya completed dubbing for his portions in early-April 2025.

 The film's final edit was ready by mid-April 2025 and was submitted to the Central Board of Film Certification (CBFC) that month.
 On 17 April 2025, the film received a U/A certificate from the CBFC, with a finalised runtime of 168 minutes (2 hours, 48 minutes) after few words and excessive violent scenes were censored.

 Music

 The music and background score are composed by Santhosh Narayanan, in his first collaboration with Suriya and eighth with Subbaraj.
 (Note: Santhosh Narayanan and Karthik Subbaraj previously collaborated on Pizza (2012), Jigarthanda (2014), Iraivi (2016), Mercury (2018), Jagame Thandhiram (2021), Mahaan (2022) and Jigarthanda DoubleX (2023).)
 The audio rights of the film were bagged by T-Series.
 The first single "Kannadi Poove" was released on 13 February 2025.
 The second single titled "Kanimaa" was released on 21 March 2025.
 The third single "The One" was released on 12 April 2025.
 The film's audio launch—which aimed to promote the music—took place at Jawaharlal Nehru Stadium in Chennai on 18 April 2025.

-The album was split into A-side and B-side, A-side consisting 6 tracks was released on 18 April 2025, B-side soundtrack consisting 5 tracks was released on 23 May 2025.
+The album was split into A-side and B-side, A-side consisting of 6 tracks was released on 18 April 2025, B-side soundtrack consisting of 5 tracks was released on 23 May 2025.